yashraj0308/delta-demo1/README.md

 # delta-demo1
-This is a for git and github
+This is a for git and github.